mreferre/ekstender/README.md

 -  Calico network policy engine
 -  Prometheus (by default it is NOT exposed through a Load Balancer, not that it should!)
 -  Grafana (exposed through a Load Balancer)
+-  Metric Server (to allow for Horizontal Autoscaler to work)
+-  Cluster Autoscaler
 -  The [yelb](https://github.com/mreferre/yelb) demo application (exposed through the ALB Ingress Controller)

 In addition to the above, a multi-purpose `eks-admin` Service Account is created: it can be used to login into the Dashboard via grabbing its token.